 In 1993, with the advent of the internet, email, and listservs, the Society also began issuing an electronic bulletin, which was sent to all SSILA members at approximately monthly intervals, and edited by Victor Golla.
 It carried announcements of upcoming meetings, job announcements, and other late-breaking news.

 The Society launched a new website with the ability to make blog posts in 2012, around which time both the newsletter and bulletin were discontinued.
 However, these communiques provide a valuable insight into SSILA’s history, and contain much useful information.
 As such, in 2017 the SSILA Executive Committee undertook an initiative to create an archive of the newsletters and bulletins.
-Carolyn MacKay (the Executive Secretary) headed the effort, while Randa Marhenke and Willem de Reuse were instrumental in providing copies of the majority of the bulletins from their archives.
+Carolyn MacKay (former Executive Secretary) headed the effort, while Randa Marhenke and Willem de Reuse were instrumental in providing copies of the majority of the bulletins from their archives.
 Frank Treschel and Marianne Mithun also provided numerous issues of the newsletters.
 The documents were then organized into an online digital archive by Daniel W. Hieber (the SSILA Webmaster).